 In short it was a nightmare and a reason many web professionals couldn't recommend WordPress to their clients who don't have the necessary time and will power to learn all of WordPress's quirks.

 Yoni and Ariel were well aware of this issue and in 2016 Elementor was born and to say it was and still is a revolution in the WordPress community is a massive understatement.
-As a testament to this in under three years Elementor has over 2 million active installs and 2500 five-star reviews.
+As a testament to this in four years Elementor has over 5 million active installs and 1,000’s of five-star reviews.

 How to use Elementor?